vvmspace/nodejs-example/README.md

 # Node.js skeleton example

-I has no public node.js repositories.
+I have no public node.js repositories.
 You can use this as node.js skeleton.

 ## Directories